Set analysis settings

 Note:

-If Same as layer is specified and the chosen layer has a coordinate system defined by a Well-Known Text (WKT) string, the coordinate system will not populate in the parameter and it will not be used in analysis.
+If Same as layer is specified and the chosen layer has a coordinate system defined by a Well-Known Text (WKT) string, the coordinate system will not populate in the parameter if a tool is reopened from the History pane.
+You can reset Output coordinate system before running the tool.

 Processing extent